Clinical Network for Child Protection

 Additional schedules are likely to be added over time, and when approved will be published on this website.

-The Memorandum of Understanding requires that all Reports of Concern that a District Health Board (DHB) makes by phone (0508 326459) will also be made in writing.
+The Memorandum of Understanding requires that all Reports of Concern that Te Whatu Ora make by phone (0508 326459) will also be made in writing.

 The standardised Report of Concern template should be used when making referrals to Oranga Tamariki.
 The Report of Concern is available as a word document that can be downloaded here and filled in.